 We shouldn’t speak in absolutes, and yes, there are cases where people are offered help and choose not to accept it.
 I’m talking about the ones who need and want the help but don’t know how to seek it.
 Who are scared of being mocked or told to “just deal.”
 The ones who hide behind what seems like a “normal” life but are actually stuck in a black hole of misery and unable to climb out.

 There is nothing “wrong” with a person plagued by mental illness any more than a person who is diagnosed with high blood pressure, or diabetes, or cancer, or any other physical ailment.
-Mental health is a real thing that deserves real compassion.
+Mental health is a real issue that deserves real compassion.

 Now, I am going to contradict myself just a little and speak in absolutes: